mechmotum/mechmotum.github.io/content/jupyter_winter2019.rst

 Our next step was trying to setup a bare-metal verion of JupyterHub in our virtual machines.
 We followed the instructions provided in the repository, `jupyterhub-deploy-teaching
 <https://github.com/mechmotum/jupyterhub-deploy-teaching>`__, to install JupyterHub on
 our virtual machines and connect to it through the browser.
+The repository is a "light fork" from the JupyterHub's `original jupyterhub-deploy-teaching <https://github.com/jupyterhub/jupyterhub-deploy-teaching>`__ repository, intended for UC Davis uses.

 We ran into a few issues during the installation process.
 The Ansible script in the repository was missing some required installations.